-This can mean running blood tests to screen for liver or kidney disease, since this is not compatible with gabapentin use.
+This can mean running blood tests to screen for liver or kidney disease since this is not compatible with gabapentin use.

 This is because gabapentin is processed through the liver and kidneys, and if either isn’t working properly it can cause blood levels to rise unpredictably high and cause further organ damage.

-Because gabapentin is a human drug there is no information on its use in puppies or pregnant dogs, and is therefore best not used in these cases.
+Because gabapentin is a human drug there is no information on its use in puppies or pregnant dogs and is, therefore, best not used in these cases.

-Also, if your dog is taking an ant-acid medication, this can affect absorption of gabapentin from the stomach and so your vet will advise you on how to stagger the doses so this does not happen.
+Also, if your dog is taking an ant-acid medication, this can affect the absorption of gabapentin from the stomach and so your vet will advise you on how to stagger the doses so this does not happen.